The Commonplace

 0.09

 AI-enabled forecasting can raise operational productivity by reducing forecasting error, stockouts, and excess inventory, but realized returns depend on organizational complements (processes, governance).
-Firm Productivity positive medium forecast error, stockout frequency, inventory levels, operational productivity
+Firm Productivity positive forecast error, stockout frequency, inventory levels, operational productivity

 n=5